 HubSpot has an affiliate program and an agency partner program.

 The agency partner program lets agencies resell HubSpot to their clients for a monthly fee.
-In exchange, they get 20% of the first year’s revenue.
+In exchange, the partners get 20% of the first year’s revenue.

 The affiliate program offers commissions of up to $1000 per purchase if the person you refer signs up for an Enterprise plan.
 Even basic plans provide a commission of $250.
 HubSpot provides a 90-day cookie and lots of marketing material.

 If you have a way to get in front of business owners who need CRM, this could be an excellent way to earn money.